leobarreiro/generator-springboot-api/README.md

 ```

 9. If you want to set up the complete docker stack, use the shell script *stack.sh*.
-This script will build the docker image using the jar file and set up the stack, including all the services defined.
+This script will build the docker image using the jar file and setting up the stack, including all the defined services.

-First turn the script executable:
+First, make the script executable:
 ```
 $ chmod +x stack.sh
 ```